Sonja Berndt, Pharm.D., Ph.D.

 |Organization:||National Cancer InstituteDivision of Cancer Epidemiology & Genetics, Occupational and Environmental Epidemiology Branch|

 Dr. Berndt received a Pharm.D. from the University of Michigan, and a Ph.D. in epidemiology from Johns Hopkins University.
 She joined DCEG in 2003 as a pre-doctoral fellow, becoming a post-doctoral fellow in 2006 within the Occupational and Environmental Epidemiology Branch.
 In 2009, Dr. Berndt was appointed to the position of tenure-track investigator.
+She was awarded scientific tenure and promoted to senior investigator in March 2017.
 She has received several awards for her work, including an NCI Intramural Research Award, NCI Director’s Career Development Award, and several DCEG and NIH Fellowship Achievement awards for excellence in research.

 Dr. Berndt’s research utilizes new analytic methods in molecular epidemiology to elucidate genetic risk factors for cancer.
 She serves as the principal investigator representing the Prostate, Lung, Colorectal, and Ovarian (PLCO) Cancer Screening Trial for several cohort consortia.
 Within the Genetic Investigation of Anthropometric Traits (GIANT) Consortium she is studying genetic variants related to obesity, height and other anthropometric traits.
 For the Breast and Prostate Cancer Cohort Consortium (BPC3), African American Prostate Cancer (AAPC) consortium, and PRACTICAL consortium, she focuses on identifying genetic variants associated with prostate cancer risk and early detection.
 Dr. Berndt is currently co-leading genome-wide association studies of prostate cancer and non-Hodgkin lymphoma to discover additional variants that may affect the risk of these cancers.
 In addition, she is leading molecular studies of colorectal neoplasia to help elucidate the etiology of colorectal cancer.